Dynamics of photons and shadows for black holes haired with parity-odd fields: Set-up

 where $w$ is the scalar field frequency and $m=\pm1,\pm2,\cdots$ is the azimuthal harmonic index.
+Without loss of generality, one can assume $w>0$.
+In this paper, we focus on solutions with $m=1$ for simplicity.

-Substituting the ansatz (\ref{Eq: ansatzMetric}) and (\ref{Eq: ansatzScalar}) in to equations of motion yields a set of partial differential equations for $\phi$, $f_i\ (i=0,1,2)$, and $W$.
-These equations have to be solved numerically with appropriate boundary conditions.
-First, a power series expansions near $r=r_h$ yields the conditions of regularity
+Substituting the ansatz (\ref{Eq: ansatzMetric}) and (\ref{Eq: ansatzScalar}) into equations of motion yields a set of partial differential equations for $\phi$, $f_i\ (i=0,1,2)$, and $W$.
+These equations will be solved numerically with appropriate boundary conditions.
+First, a power series expansion near $r=r_h$ yields the conditions of regularity

 The stationary scalar hair around the horizon is supported by the synchronization condition

 where $\Omega_h=W|_{r=r_h}$ is the horizon angular velocity.
 For asymptotic flat solutions at spatial infinity, the boundary conditions are given by